Egggggg/lOSAngeles/journal.md

 ## Day 14

 Stack switching is working I think, but the entire `0xffff_9000_0000_0000 : 0xffff_9fff_ffff_ffff` area is cursed (i cant allocate anything in there once I've preallocated the higher half, but all the rest of the address space that I've tested works)

+## Day 15

+Basic syscall interface and a serial print syscall to go with it.
+No string formatting yet cause I still need to figure out user mode allocation

+## Day 16

+Added syscall for drawing bitmaps

+## Day 17

+Redid the way bitmaps are drawn, accidentally realized I had been squishing my characters, and started on the user side of the `draw_bitmap` syscall